OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

 ### Add base card definition

-The refresh card follows a format similar to the rest of the lab.
-The base definition of the refresh card will be added to the project as an embedded resource.

 1. Right-click on the project and choose **Add > JSON File**.

 1. Name the file **refreshCard.json**.